almagarden/video-montage/README.md

 # Video Montage API

-A FastAPI-based service that creates video montages from multiple videos with a background video.
+A FastAPI-based service that creates video montages from multiple videos with background music.
+The service arranges videos in a grid layout and adds background music to create a seamless montage.

 ## Features

-- Create video montages with multiple videos in a grid layout
+- Create video montages with multiple videos in a dynamic grid layout
-- Background video support
+- Background music support with automatic duration matching
+- Smart video duration handling:
+  - If total duration is shorter than requested, the last video is looped
+  - If total duration is longer than requested, videos are proportionally trimmed
+- Automatic grid layout calculation based on number of videos
-- API key authentication
+- API key authentication with user management
 - Rate limiting and quota management
 - Progress tracking for video generation tasks
+- High-quality output (1080p resolution)

 ## Prerequisites